 2007-09: Beginning and Sanders departure:

-In 2007, Allie Gonino, Tinashe Kachingwe, Hayley Kiyoko, Kelsey Saunders and Marisol Esparza forming the The Stunners.
-Six months later, the group signed with Columbia Records and released a single titled "Bubblegum" to iTunes along with the official video for the single and as contributed a song to the iCarly soundtrack.
+In 2007, Allie Gonino, Hayley Kiyoko, Kelsey Sanders, Marisol Esparza and Tinashe become friends and forming the group.
+Six months later, the group signed with Columbia Records and contributed a song to the iCarly soundtrack.
+The debut single wasn't released and, in 2009, the group left Columbia and signed a production deal with Lionsgate Entertainment, who also produced a scripted television show pilot based on the group, which was ordered by MTV.
+In March 18, they released a single titled "Bubblegum" to iTunes along with the official video for the single.
 The single and video were later removed from iTunes.
-In December 2008 Sanders left the group to pursue her acting career and was substituted by Lauren Hudson.
-In 2009, the group left Columbia Records and signed a production deal with Lionsgate Entertainment, who also produced a scripted television show pilot based on the group, which was ordered by MTV.
-In October of that year, the girls released a 5-song EP influenced by Madonna, Gwen Stefani and Rihanna and shot a music video for their promo single "We Got It" which was released on February 22, 2010.
+In July, 2009 Sanders left the group to pursue her acting career and was substituted by Lauren Hudson.
+In October of that year, the girls released a 5-song EP influenced by Madonna, Gwen Stefani and Rihanna On December 13 2009, they appeared on Anything Anything with Rich Russo where they performed an acapella version of "Santa Bring My Soldier Home".

+In May, 2010 they released a music video for their single "We Got It".
 The group performed the song on The Today Show as well as The Wendy Williams Show.
-After meeting with various labels interested in the group, they signed to Universal Republic Records in 2010 and released their first single "Dancin' Around the Truth" which featured the New Boyz to iTunes as well as Top 40 radio stations.
+They signed to Universal Republic Records in 2010 and released the single "Dancin' Around the Truth" which featured the New Boyz to iTunes as well as Top 40 radio stations.
 The music video premiered June 2, just before the group was announced as an opening act on Justin Bieber's My World Tour.
 They released a holiday single in December 2010, produced by Desmond Child, and written by the five members of the group, titled "Santa Bring My Soldier Home" and encouraged donations the USO for soldiers overseas, not with their families for the holidays.